sofiaguilarl/EWAS_GreenSpace_Blood/README.md

 In this GitHub, you will find scripts for the analyses performed in this study.

-The cohort-specific epigenome-wide association studies (EWAS).
-You will find the scripts used in local and through Data Aggregation Through Anonymous Summary-statistics from Harmonised Individual-level Databases (DataSHIELD) (Gaye et al., 2014).
+- The cohort-specific epigenome-wide association studies (EWAS):  You will find the scripts used in local and through Data Aggregation Through Anonymous Summary-statistics from Harmonised Individual-level Databases (DataSHIELD) (Gaye et al., 2014).